Lynsens/ALL-In-One_NLP_backtester/reports/final_report.md

 $ python3 model/dummy_model.py
 ```

 as long as your model-specific util is implemented nicely under the `data_cleaner` module, it should run flawlessly as far as an offline model is concerned.
+A comprehensive output — with trading signals and sentiment analysis on top of the `company_market_LUT` — will output as `company_market_sentiment_LUT`.
+A minimumlistic version of this LUT, `clean_trade_signal_log` is also provided to feed to the following `trader` module.

-For online learning, you will have to integrate your model with the `trader`, as your trading decision will be made on the fly and you need access to the stock market data, which is only visible under the `trader` module.
+(For online learning, you will have to integrate your model with the `trader`, as your trading decision will be made on the fly and you need access to the stock market data, which is only visible under the `trader` module.)

 The visualization of the trading signals will be like: